MilleniumMods/-Fabulously-Optimized-Forge/README.md

 - 1.19.3:

+# You think I'm stupid?
+Thanks, so do I. But anyways, before you go to admincraft and start smacktalking these modpacks because of Optifine or whatever, I want you to (1) test them first, and (2) contact me either from an issue request or via Discord.
+I'm very reasonable and would really like to hear any critiques that you may have as long as they have a real proven base.

 # Disclaimers
 1. Even tho I do support Forge, I highly encourage switching to Fabric when it's applicable for your use case.
 2. I'll try my best to support Forge 1.12.2 & 1.16.5, but since these versions are no longer supported by most mod authors (And by the Forge team themselves), many features and optimizations of the modpack in newer versions may be missing.